Rime riche

 Rime riche ([ʁim ʁiʃ]) is a form of rhyme with three identical sounds (phoneme) including the stressed vowel.
 In classical French poetry (between Malherbe and Romanticism) rhymes normally have to be visual too: both sound and spelling have to be identical.

 In French poetry, rhymes are usually classified on the basis of the number of rhyming sounds.
 A "rime pauvre" ("poor rhyme") includes one common sound at the end of the two rhyming segments.
-Consonant sounds do not rhyme on their own (duc doesn't rime with donc despite the identical single consonant /k/ at the end), so a "rime pauvre" can only be a vocalic sound.
+Consonant sounds do not rhyme on their own (duc does not rime with donc despite the identical single consonant /k/ at the end) and so a "rime pauvre" must be a vocalic sound.
 In the following example of "rime pauvre" by Racine in Andromaque, the rhyming sound is /y/; identically spelt "-ue":